henrysky/astroNN_spectra_paper_figures/README.rst

 =================

 This repository is to make sure all figures and results are reproducible by anyone easily for this paper.
-Python 3.6 or above is required.
-The presence of Nvidia GPUs 900 series or above is recommended for Tensorlfow hardware acceleration.
+Python 3.6 or above and reasonable computational resource is required.

-To get started, this paper use `astroNN`_ developed by the authors and tested with **astroNN 1.0.0 (Not yet released)**.
-Extensive documentation at http://astroNN.readthedocs.io and astroNN quick start guide at http://astronn.readthedocs.io/en/latest/quick_start.html
+To get started, this paper uses `astroNN`_ developed by us and tested with **astroNN 1.0.0 (Not yet released)**.
+Extensive documentation at http://astroNN.readthedocs.io and quick start guide at http://astronn.readthedocs.io/en/latest/quick_start.html

-Some notebooks also make use of my `milkyway_plot`_ to plot on milkyway.
+Some notebooks make use of my `milkyway_plot`_ to plot on milkyway.

 .. _astroNN: https://github.com/henrysky/astroNN
 .. _milkyway_plot: https://github.com/henrysky/milkyway_plot